psaikido/hugle.uk/pages/prose/Thesium/140-self.md

 information.
 This river emptied out into a vast, dark web of nodes.
 They flashed and sparked and chemical messages jumped along their networks.
-The redness of the ball was recreated in one cluster of nodes which joined with other entire edifices of nodal structures, all working in concert creating the baby's experience of the red ball.
+The redness of the ball was recreated in one cluster of nodes which joined with other entire edifices of nodal structures, all working in concert, creating the baby's experience of the red ball.

 A huge double-cluster of node complexes responded to this 'red ball' with stored memories of similar things encountered.
 Gateway areas began making decisions about this particular phenomenon and decided that, on the whole, it was allowed.
-The gateways let these recreations continue on to more areas again.
-Areas concerned with preferences and plans.
+The gateways let these recreations continue on to more areas again, areas concerned with preferences and plans.
 The baby had enough previous experiences to come up with intentions and schemes and set into motion outgoing pulses of information.
 These pulses were instructions and they travelled much as they had arrived.
 He saw this huge network spreading throughout the baby and